 No checking is done on write dates for the source and binary files, to see if the file needs to be compiled.
 Also, no checking is done to see if there is a buffer for the file that should first be saved.

 Compile Buffer

-Key sequence: Ctrl+shift+B
+Key sequence: Ctrl+Shift+B

-Compiles and evaluates in turn each of the Lisp forms in the current buffer.
+Reads, compiles and then executes in turn each of the Lisp forms in the current buffer.

 Compile Buffer File